fp3draza/coevo_in_networks/readme.md

 ## `build_networks`

 * `build_networks.jl`: This file employs the niche model to build a bipartite network with a pre-specified target connectance.
-At the moment, it is configured to build networks of size 60 (species are equally split between guilds).
+At the moment, it is configured to build networks of size 60, although the size and ratio of consumer-resource species can be modified.
 The target connectance is set to range from 0.05 to 0.49 with increments of 0.02.
 For each particular value of connectance, the script will build 20 replica networks.
 Thus, this script will generate 460 different networks.
 A copy of each network is stored in `Data/networks` and `Data/for_modular/`.
 Networks will be stored as `.csv` in `networks` and as `.txt` in `for_modular`.
 Note that this script is meant to be run in parallel.

 ## `coevolution_simulation`